4 Steps to Food Safety

-The basics are simple: Clean, Separate, Cook, and Chill.
+The basics of food safety are simple: Clean, Separate, Cook, and Chill.

 Wash hands, utensils and surfaces with hot soapy water before and after food preparation and especially after preparing raw meat, poultry, seafood, and eggs.
 It should be a routine to wash hands after using the bathroom, changing diapers, or handling pets.
 Cutting boards should be washed in hot soapy water after each use or run through the dishwasher.
 If the cutting board is marred with many cracks, discard it.
 Bacteria love to live in cracks.
 Choose paper towels to clean up kitchen surfaces.
 Throw away the towel.
 If using cloth towels, wash them often in the hot water.

 If possible, use one cutting board for fresh produce and use a separate one for raw meat, poultry, and seafood.
 Never place cooked food back on the same plate or cutting board that previously held raw food.
 Separate raw meat, poultry, and seafood from other foods in your grocery cart and in your refrigerator.
 In the refrigerator, consider placing raw foods in sealed containers or plastic bags to prevent them from cross contaminating other fresh foods.
 Discard marinade that has been used to flavor raw meat.
 If you want to use the marinade, you will need to boil it before using it on cooked food.
 Boiling should kill any bacteria transferred from the meat to the marinade.

 Cook at High Enough Temperatures